-The decline in the number of newly received juveniles is considered to be attributable to the decrease in the juvenile population.
+The decline in the number of filed juveniles cases is considered to be partly attributable to the decrease in the juvenile population.
 In the meantime, there are many serious cases that arouse social concerns and cases of juveniles who have deep-rooted problems in their nature and in their home or other environment.
 Accordingly, it is necessary to properly deal with complex and diverse cases.